 "What happened at Odessa disgusted so many people, so many volunteered to join the people's militias.
 This will have the same effect with the deaths and injuries," Mr Koralinkov said.

-A bloody hand print is a stark reminder of the violence At the city's main A&E department, Irina Pomarovna, the deputy director, said around a dozen wounded had been brought in; one of them, a 38-year-old policeman, had subsequently died.
+At the city's main A&E department, Irina Pomarovna, the deputy director, said around a dozen wounded had been brought in; one of them, a 38-year-old policeman, had subsequently died.